-Using AddMethod is better than just adding an instance method to an Environment because it gets called as a proper method, and AddMethod provides for copying the method to any copies of the Environment instance.
+Using AddMethod is better than just adding an instance method to a construction environment because it gets called as a proper method, and because AddMethod provides for copying the method to any clones of the construction environment instance.

-Chapter 20.
+Chapter 22.
 Writing Scanners